thuml/Xlearn/pytorch/README.md

 `config['loss']` is the loss configuration, you need to set the `name` parameter as the name of the loss you want to use `DAN`, `RTN` or `JAN`.
 You also need to set the `trade_off` parameter to set the trade-off between the classification loss and transfer loss.
 If you'd like to use different parateters for the specific loss, you can set `params`, which is a dictionary including the parameters of the specific loss.
 The parameters of each specific loss is in `loss.py`.

+`config['data']` set the input dataset parameters.
+You can change the dataset to your dataset here.

 ## Citation
 If you use this library for your research, we would be pleased if you cite the following papers: